The Pre-PA Advisor Series

 Admissions response: Yes these would be considered good clinical experiences - A.T.
 Still University

-PRE-PA QUESTION: I've worked as a special needs assistant for 5 years where I would work directly with children with cerebral palsy, autism and Down's syndrome and help build communication, cognitive and behavioral skills.
+PRE-PA QUESTION: I've worked as a special needs assistant for five years, where I would work directly with children with cerebral palsy, autism, and Down's syndrome and help build communication, cognitive and behavioral skills.
 Is that considered as HCE?

 Admissions response: This is great patient care experience! - Duke University